nate-thegrate/vegan-chef/recipes/side dish/smoothie.md

 # smoothie

 ### ingredients
-- strawberries (and/or other fruit, but IMO strawberries have the best healthy/tasty combo)
+- frozen strawberries (and/or other fruit, but IMO strawberries have the best healthy/tasty combo)
 - lemonade mix
 - soy milk
 - chia seeds